nolafs/renaissance-website/site/content/_index.md

 ---
-title: Ethical Communications for Indie Developers & Ethical Communications for
+title: Ethical Communications for <span> Indie Developers & Publisher</span>
 hero_image: /images/uploads/hero.jpg
 services:
   heading: How can we help your business?